shotover/shotover-proxy/docs/src/transforms.md

 ### RequestThrottling

-This transform will backpressure requests to Shotover, ensuring that throughput does not exceed the `max_requests_per_second` value.
-It uses a [Generic Cell Rate Algorithm ](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm). `max_requests_per_second` has a minimum allowed value of 50 to ensure that drivers such as Cassandra are able to complete their startup procedure correctly.
+This transform will backpressure requests to Shotover, ensuring that throughput does not exceed the `max_requests_per_second` value.`max_requests_per_second` has a minimum allowed value of 50 to ensure that drivers such as Cassandra are able to complete their startup procedure correctly.
+In Shotover, a "request" is counted as a query/statement to upstream service.
+In Cassandra, the list of queries in a BATCH statement are each counted as individual queries.
+It uses a [Generic Cell Rate Algorithm ](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm).

 ```yaml
 - RequestThrottling